swelborn/tomopyui/docs/install.md

 ```
 pip install -e .
 ```

+The {command}`-e .` flag installs the `tomopyui` folder in ["editable" mode](https://pip.pypa.io/en/stable/cli/pip_install/#editable-installs).
+This will let you make changes to the code in your install folder, and send them to your own `tomopyui` fork.

 :::{note}

-A nice set of basic instructions for development is on [Development Guide - tomopy](https://tomopy.readthedocs.io/en/latest/devguide.html).
+A nice set of basic instructions for development is on [Development Guide - tomopy](https://tomopy.readthedocs.io/en/latest/devguide.html) or on this [GitHub page](https://github.com/firstcontributions/first-contributions#first-contributions).

 :::